 The Night’s Dawn trilogy is one of the best science fiction trilogies I have read.
 In the books, mankind has spread throughout the local stars and broken up into two groups who are intermingled – the Adamists who use technology and settle planets and asteroids and Edenists who live in sentient Habitats orbiting gas giants and are genetically modified to be telepathic.

 The story follows a number of threads which wind around each other but the plot really gets going when a criminal on a primitive colony planet meets an alien entity and something unexpected and dangerous happens.
 I’m itching to go into more detail, but it’s best left without spoilers and saying almost anything more would reveal plot points.

 The storyline is one of the most complicated I’ve ever read and spends most of the first book setting up the universe before the action really starts.
 If you’re a fan of space opera, it’s a definitive must-read.

 The review is based on the Nights Dawn trilogy Kindle and Hardback books.
-Read more about Ergohacks’ eco and access used in reviews.
-This article was first published on 27 March 2016 and last updated on 27 June 2016.
+This article was first published on 27 March 2016 and last updated on 14 November 2016.